 World record success

-Wheelchair champion Sarah Piercy and Plymouth University join forces to set new handcycle speed record in Nevada
+Wheelchair champion Sarah Piercy and University of Plymouth join forces to set new handcycle speed record in Nevada

 Sponsorship opportunities - Project Nevada, September 2016